mkliu1013/DataVis10Ways/README.md

 Glue is a python library can create scatter plots for data, but the difference of circle size is too broad, which leads the circles with low value are too small.

-In this different ways, I think tool like Tableau is most professional data visualization tools, it doesn't have size issue like Power BI has, users can realize customized design in this tool.
-Tools like Flourish and TIBCO
+In this different ways, I think Tableau is the most professional data visualization tools, it doesn't have size issue like Power BI has, users can realize customized design in this tool.
+Tools like Flourish and Spotfire are easy to use but can't realize too much interaction functions.
+Using languages is definitely free and customized, but some has high level requirement for coding experience, especially need to switch from one language to another.

 ## Technical Achievements
 Using a combination of tool, library, and language.
-Have tried as many different ways as I can, and explore the function of every tool.
+Have tried as many different ways as I can, and explore the function as much as i can of every tool.

 ### Design Achievements
 I think the data chart should be concise and east to read, so I keep the each brand value's color is differentiate with each other to make data clear.